RKE Festival Day 1 - Defence, Security and Digital

 Info: FOR ALL:

-The Opening Plenary will set the scene for the Festival Week.
-Themed around “Transforming Lives and Creating Prosperity for Lancashire, the UK and Beyond”, this opening session will explore how the work of researchers and universities sit within the landscape of nationally significant policies such as the UK Industrial Strategy and regional interests, expressed through Local Growth Plans.
+Themed around “Transforming Lives and Creating Prosperity for Lancashire, the UK and Beyond”, this opening session explores how university research aligns with nationally significant policies, including the UK Industrial Strategy, and regional priorities reflected in Local Growth Plans.

 🕑: 11:30 AM - 01:00 PM